 I love sharing my research and the stories I have collected.
 There’s something exhilarating about standing in front of a group of interested peers and discussing my passions, whether it be literature, history, religion, or popular culture.
-This year, the conferences have been online, and it’s been great to see how everyone has adapted to make it work.
+Due to the pandemic, the recent conferences have been online, and it’s been great to see how everyone has adapted to make it work.
+I’ve been accepted to present at a few conferences this fall, and I’m looking forward to speaking about such topics as Romeo and Juliet, bubblegum pop music, and natural disasters.
 My past presentations have been:

 “History, Composition, and Interpretation of the Book of Daniel,” Southeastern Commission for the Study of Religion Conference.
 Florida State University.
 Tallahassee, Florida (virtual).
 March 12-14, 2021.